werf/werf/docs/pages/how_to/mounts.md

 592M    /home/user/.werf/builds/booking/mount
 ```

-`592MB` is a size of files excluded from image, but these files are accessible, in case of rebuild image and also they can be mounted in other dimgs in this project.
-E.g., if you add dimg based on Ubuntu, you can mount `/var/cache/apt` with `from: build_dir` and use already downloaded packages.
+`592MB` is a size of files excluded from image, but these files are accessible, in case of rebuild image and also they can be mounted in other images in this project.
+E.g., if you add image based on Ubuntu, you can mount `/var/cache/apt` with `from: build_dir` and use already downloaded packages.

 Also, approximately `77MB` of space occupy files in directories mounted with `from: tmp_dir`.
 These files also excluded from the image and deleted from the host at the end of image building.